andy9kv/Projects/README.md

 #### Here are some of my personal projects

 The current folder is a collection of md files that fully explain my (more or less) finished projects and link to the code/relevant material.
-For projects without respective md files, the fully commented code can be found [here](/Project_Files/).
+The fully commented code for projects without respective md files can be found [here](/Project_Files/).

 #### Notable "Finished" Projects